kpumuk/blog-dmytro/content/posts/20240227200845-on-reproducible-docker-images/index.md

 ERROR: failed to solve: process "/bin/sh -c SECRET_KEY_BASE_DUMMY=1 ./bin/rails assets:precompile" did not complete successfully: exit code: 139
 ```

-There is a [bug](https://bugs.ruby-lang.org/issues/20085) in Ruby 3.3.0, which has been addressed, but a new Ruby patch version is not released yet.
-If you already pulled the image from the registry — you can either update it and keep using the tag, or specify the manifest of the recent image rebuild:
+There is a [bug](https://bugs.ruby-lang.org/issues/20085) in Ruby 3.3.0, which has been addressed, but a new Ruby patch version has not been released yet.
+If you have already pulled the image from the registry, you can either update the image and continue using the tag, or you can specify the manifest digest of the recently rebuilt image:

 ```ruby
 # Make sure Ruby version matches .ruby-version